-I study and write about the strengths and limitations of various types of evidence and about the ability of lay juries to evaluate evidence.
+I am interested in human factors associated with forensic science evidence, including contextual and cognitive bias in forensic analysis and the commuication of scientific findings to lawyers and juries.
+I have written about strengths and limitations of various types of forensic science evidence, particularly DNA evidence, and about the ability of lay juries to evaluate evidence.
 My work is multidisciplinary, it involves law, psychology, various areas of biology (particularly genetics and molecular biology), and statistics.

 Copies of some recent publication can be found on my SSRN Author Page.